rheiger/LLM-Meetup/README.md

 - Now `llm_proxy` has an option to speak out the conversation aloud.

 ### Notes for the speech feature
 This has only been tested on a Mac.
 Underneath it is using the voices from MacOS.
 You need to install/download sufficient voices for the languages and gender you intend to use.
+Also be aware adding speech **slows down** the conversation considerably.

 ## Outlook
 There will be more to come.
 Feedback is welcome.

 #### Version and last edited
-This is version v0.4.1 (build: 39) by rheiger@icloud.com on 2024-08-23 02:36:50
+This is version v0.4.2 (build: 40) by rheiger@icloud.com on 2024-08-23 03:11:12

 ##### Build comments
 Speaking option improved and added a few more personas